micolous/sdl-fakeqwerty/README.md

 # sdl-fakeqwerty

-This makes it so that your keyboard looks like a US-QWERTY keyboard to Allegro and SDL 2.0 games, while not changing any system settings.
+This makes it so that your keyboard looks like a US-QWERTY keyboard to Allegro, SDL 1.2, SDL 2.0 and Unity games, while not changing any system settings.
 This is ideal for games with difficult or impossible to change keybindings which get messed up using a non-QWERTY keyboard.

 The problem is some games use `SDL_Keycode` (`event.keysym.sym`) instead of `SDL_Scancode` (`event.keysym.scancode`), and then set the key bindings so they are physically related on a QWERTY keyboard (for example, the common `W A S D` movement keys).